Divorce and Taxes

 Transfer of Assets Between Spouses

-- Sell the home and split the proceeds immediately.
+- Sell the house and split the proceeds immediately;

-- Sell the home and split the proceeds sometime in the future.
+- Sell the house and split the proceeds sometime in the future; or

 - Allow one spouse to buy out the other's interest in the property.